DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 This is the easiest approach, with a single program running but for computationally demanding sections like loops multiple threads are used with typically one thread on each computational core.
-In this way, the scalar part of the code does not need to be alterred and we only need to put parallelizing commands before each loop to tell the computer how to divide the problem up.
+In this way, the scalar part of the code does not need to be altered and we only need to put parallelizing commands before each loop to tell the computer how to divide the problem up.
 It is called **shared-memory** because all threads operate